 - 4.1.
 The Authority has a duty to be as open as possible about its decisions and actions, giving reasons for decisions and restricting information only when the law prohibits disclosure.
 Members and staff shall support the Authority being accountable for decisions and actions to the public and submitting to whatever scrutiny is appropriate and required under the establishing legislation. - 4.2.
-Subject to compliance with the relevant statutory confidentiality provisions that apply, activities in a way that is open and enhances its accountability to the general public.
+Subject to compliance with the relevant statutory confidentiality provisions that apply, Members and staff shall ensure that there is support by Members and the Executive of the Authority for the provision of access to general information relating to the Authority's activities in a way that is open and enhances its accountability to the general public.